Justine Kurland Reflects on Her Photographs of Teenage Girl Runaways

 That was then.
 Revisiting these photographs now, twenty years later, I am confronted by a standing army of teenage runaway girls, deployed across the American landscape, at a time when they need each other more than ever.
 “So what,” they say, “we’re never coming back.”

-Essay and photographs originally published in Justine Kurland: Girl Pictures (Aperture, 2020).
-All images courtesy the artist.
+This essay was originally published in Justine Kurland: Girl Pictures (Aperture, 2020).